hyung8758/Korean_FA/README.md

  - Name your transcription text files suffixed by ordered numbers
  - ex) name01.txt, name02.txt, ...
  - Each text file should contain one full sentence.
- - Do NOT include any punctuation marks such as a period ('.') or a comma (',') in the text file.
+ - DO NOT include any punctuation marks such as a period ('.') or a comma (',') in the text file.
  - Sentences should be written in Korean letters.
  - Remove every white space (or tab) in the end of the line.
  - Recommendations for better performance: